DavidPratten/jetisu/README.md

 These proposals share a common assumption that computation is inherently directed.
 Neither paper suggested that an algorithmic, or computed relation could be defined in such a way that all directions of computation might be possible "out-of-the-box" with just a single definition.

+### Constraint Programming
+From the late 1980s the discipline of Constraint Programming CP and Constraint Logic Programming CLP emerged and begin to explore what it took to define a relation as a computable predicate over the cross product of the domains of attributes.
+Here is a survey of this work and a key reference for the constraint programming language [MiniZinc](https://www.minizinc.org):

+- __Constraint Logic Programming: A Survey.__ (1994) J. Jaffar, Michael J. Maher
+- __MiniZinc: Towards a Standard CP Modelling Language.__ (2007) N. Nethercote, Peter James Stuckey, Ralph Becket, S. Brand, Gregory J. Duck, Guido Tack

-The maturation of satisfaction solvers and of the constraint language [MiniZinc](https://www.minizinc.org) have provided the building blocks for realising ideas that were put forward nearly 50 years ago.
-The Jetisu toolkit calls these algorithmic, or computed, relations: "intensionally defined relations".
+The two ideas of computed and algorithmic relations put together with constraint logic programming are foundations of what the Jetisu toolkit calls: "intensionally defined relations".

 ## A theory of intensionally defined relations
-Intensionally defined relations are based on the intuition that the correct generalisation of an extensionally defined relation is a computable predicate over the cross-product of the domains of the attributes.
+Intensionally defined relations are based on the intuition that the generalisation of an extensionally defined relation is a computable predicate over the cross-product of the domains of the attributes.

 An __intensionally defined relation__ is
 - a set of typed attributes (or columns) A, along with